Americanundrum/Americanundrum/README.md

 ## BYI..
 <p align="center">
 I have very crude humor which invoves sexual/violent remarks towards my friends and saying slurs I can reclaim.
 If you're not comfortable with this, tell me.
+It must be known that when I say this, I don't mean that I jokingly insult or dismiss them.
+I ask of you to PLEASE not insult or dismiss me regardless of how close we are, it's hurtful and I still have friends who do this to me despite my requests to stop.
+Do not be one of these people.
+I will not be fond of you if you do this, and I like it when my emotions are taken seriously.
 <p align="center">
 <img width="300" src=https://imgur.com/xcukZDV.png><img width="300" src=https://imgur.com/xcukZDV.png>
 <p align="center">